ReCamDriving: LiDAR-Free Camera-Controlled Video Synthesis for Novel Trajectories: More Comparisons

 \section{More Comparisons}

 StreetCrafter is trained on Vista~\cite{vista}, while FreeVS is built upon Stable Video Diffusion (SVD)~\cite{svd}.
-The frame lengths of their generated videos are summarized in Table~\ref{tab:frame_length}.
+Their frame lengths are summarized in Table~\ref{tab:frame_length}.
 We use the officially released rollout inference code to generate full-length sequences on WOD.
 However, because both models generate only short temporal windows, the rollout procedure often introduces background inconsistencies and noticeable temporal jitter.
-For a clearer assessment, please refer to the video results on our project page.
+For a clearer assessment, please refer to the video results in our webpage.